 Here are some examples of Dog Friendly Accommodation from the Independent Hostel Guide

-Here are some stories from a few of the hostels and bunkhouses providing dog friendly accommodation in our network.
-DEEPDALE BACKPACKERS in North Norfolk has a dog friendly rooms in the hostel as well as a dog friendly Tipi .
+Here are some stories from just a few of the hostels and bunkhouses providing dog friendly accommodation in our network.
+DEEPDALE BACKPACKERS in North Norfolk has dog friendly rooms in the hostel as well as a dog friendly Tipi .
 Their website also has a guide to the area which tells you about dog friendly pubs, cafés and beaches as well as ideas for walks.
-Deepdale’s puppy (Merlin) and border collie (Jack) work with the staff everyday and can be seen doing the rounds on site.
-Rattray Head Eco-hostel provides dogs friendly accommodation next to miles of sand dunes ideal for dogs and owners to get away from it all.

-New Ing Lodge: Most of our four-legged guests have walked a long way on the Coast to Coast path before reaching us (probably at least twice as much as their owners!), which is why we have a dog bed available, so they too can have a comfortable rest for their tired paws.
-New Ing also has large grounds at the back of the building for the dogs to stretch their legs as well as a walled garden in front of the house, where the owners can let their dogs run off lead.
+New Ing Lodge is on the Coast to Coast path and most of their canine visitors have walked a long way before reaching them (probably at least twice as far as their owners!).
+That’s why there is a dog bed available, so they too can have a comfortable rest for their tired paws.
+New Ing Lodge also has large grounds at the back of the building for the dogs to stretch their legs as well as a walled garden in front of the house, where the owners can let their dogs run off lead.

 As you can see there is really no reason at all why you should leave your dog at home or in kennels when holidaying in Independent Hostels.
 Independent hostels offer great value self catering accommodation.
 They are even better value when you don’t have the extra cost of kenneling on top of your other expenses.
 With more than a quarter of the hostels in our network (that’s over 100) offering dog friendly accommodation there is certain to be the right holiday destination for you, your friends, your family and your dog.
 So whatever you fancy doing, wherever you fancy going, you’ll find an independent hostel offering dog friendly accommodation.